 The University of California has approved all core courses at GPA.
 We anticipate that courses offered at GPA are transferable to other schools.
 GPA is WASC accredited through June 2020 and we are conducting our next Self Study during the 2019-20 school year.
-Student transcripts

-Gompers Preparatory Academy Charter Renewal Proposal--Effective July 1, 2019 Board Approved March 2019 with Required Revisions, Page 17 out of 88 take a standard form for universal acceptance.
+Student transcripts take a standard form for universal acceptance.
 Students and parents are informed of transferability of courses and college entry requirements in public meetings and school publications, including recruiting materials, parent and student handbooks, website text and occasional newsletters.